The role of the health services manager

 Healthcare management: key insights

-With higher skills and responsibility comes higher salaries.
-Health services managers can expect to earn an average salary of around $112,000 per year.
+Higher skills and responsibility can mean higher salaries.
+According to Seek, health services managers can expect to earn an average salary of $105,000-$125,000 per year.

 Taking the step up to health services management is something that can be achieved through experience and on-the-job training.
 However, almost a third of health services managers across Australia already have a postgraduate qualification.

-Health services management roles can be found in hospitals and specialist health services across Australia.
-The majority of jobs are on the east coast of the country, with Queensland, New South Wales and Victoria accounting for almost 80 per cent of all employment.
+Health services management roles are available in hospitals and specialist health services across Australia.
+The majority of jobs are on the east coast, with Queensland, New South Wales and Victoria accounting for almost 80 per cent of all employment.

 In terms of industry, almost 80 per cent of health services managers are working in organisations that provide healthcare and social assistance.
 Another 10 per cent are focussing on public administration and safety.
 As a management role, the transferable skills of health services managers can also be found in administrative and training organisations as well as a variety of other industries.